How to Start an LLC in Kansas

 For help with completing the form, visit our Kansas Articles of Organization guide.

-If you’re expanding your existing LLC to the state of Kansas, you will need to form a foreign LLC.
+Note: If you’re expanding your existing business to the state of Kansas, you’ll need to register as a foreign limited liability company (LLC).

 What is an operating agreement?
 An operating agreement is a legal document outlining the ownership and operating procedures of an LLC.